Aeva/tangerine/README.md

 ```

 Adding `-- ./linux/build_majuscule.sh` to the end of that command will perform a build in the same way as the manual process described above.

+# Miscellaneous

+## FreeType License Disclosure

+Tangerine optionally integrates RmlUi, which in turn typically requires linking with FreeType.
+Per the FreeType project license, the use of FreeType must be acknowldeged somewhere in a project's documentation.
+The use of FreeType in Tangerine via an optional dependency is hereby acknowledged in Tangerine's documentation.